10 Reasons to Visit Pittsburgh in April – Spring is Here

 In April we just want to be outside as best as possible, and nothing beats being out in the rising temperatures with a nice cold beer at a beer garden.
 So not only go track out some gems like Strange Roots and Grist House but find some smaller outdoor drinking slots at the likes of Trace, Two Frays, Helltown in the Strip District, and even the Roundabout pop-up* on the North Shore River Trail to name a few!

 *Yes, even though Roundabout's Lawrenceville location is no longer operating, they are still maintaining the seasonal popup!
-That being said, we are not sure what the opening day of that popup is in 2023.
+That being said, early spring dates can be variable based on weather, so be sure to follow them on Instagram to find out opening details.

 Art All Night